dr460nf1r3/website/content/_index.md

 For a few years, I have found a deep passion for open source and Linux.
 As I kept learning about the importance of FOSS ecosystems, I quickly got interested in self-hosting open-source alternatives and contributing to a few projects myself.
 That's also how I got involved in the development of [Garuda Linux](https://garudalinux.org).

-My most recent project was writing [Ansible roles]({{< ref "projects/ansible-infra" >}}) for the whole Garuda Linux and Chaotic-AUR infrastructure.
-I'm really happy with how it turned out! :blush:
+My most recent project is writing a new build system for [Garuda Linux](https://gitlab.com/garuda-linux/pkgbuilds) and [Chaotic-AUR](https://github.com/chaotic-cx/chaotic-repository-template) using on GitLab CI, Bash and Docker :blush: During work hours, I'm in training to become a professional application developer.

 <br>

 <center>